girlscoutstroop522/girlscoutstroop522.github.io/_projects/1_project.md

 * A baby gets separated from its parents.
 * If an animal (bird that can’t fly yet) falls from a tree and gets hurt.
 * A bone or shell is broken or cracked.
-* If the animal has a possibly deadly disease that effects them.
+* If the animal has a possibly deadly disease that affects them.
 * If it can’t fend for itself anymore.

 <div class="row">